-The results of this report indicate the proposed stormwater management system for the proposed development is capable of storing and treating the runoff for the 2-year, 10-year and 100-year storm events.
+The results of this report indicate the proposed stormwater management system for the proposed development is capable of treating the runoff for the 2-year, 10-year and 100-year storm events.

 The peak flow rates in this analysis have been conservatively estimated for both the preand post-development conditions.
-Based on the results of the analyses described herein, the proposed storm water management facilities shown on the Site Plan will produce no adverse storm water runoff impacts under the storms analyzed.
+Based on the results of the analyses described herein, the proposed development will not increase the runoff rate leaving the site.
+The proposed storm water management facilities shown on the Site Plan will produce no adverse storm water runoff impacts under the storms analyzed.